Zephyr™ 1.75mm Filament Extruder

 M104 S{material_print_temperature_layer_0}

-;The bottom heater will use Cura print settings temperature
+;The heater will use Cura print settings temperature

 ;M190 S{material_bed_temperature_layer_0}